CDCgov/ixa/docs/CONTRIBUTING.md

 See
 [GitHub documentation on linking a pull request to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

-## Rust panics and invariants

-Use `Result` for recoverable failures.
-Panics are appropriate for invalid client use of intentionally panic-based APIs and for internal invariants that prove an Ixa defect.

-- Use `assert!` for inexpensive invariants that must also be checked in release builds.
-- Use `debug_assert!` only when the check is safe to omit and its cost justifies doing so.
-Document that rationale next to the assertion.
-- Use `expect()` when unwrapping an infallible value, with a message that explains the invariant.
-- Prefix core invariant failures exactly with `Ixa internal error:`.
-- Keep assertions caused by invalid client input user-focused, without the internal-error prefix.
-- Document the panic conditions of public APIs in a `# Panics` rustdoc section.

-Do not turn assertions into naked `unwrap()` calls.
-When an assertion checks that an `Option` or `Result` contains a value immediately before it is unwrapped, replace both operations with one contextual `expect()`.

-Production `unwrap()` calls are denied by the workspace Clippy policy.
-If an exception is unavoidable, use a narrowly scoped lint expectation with a written `reason`.
-Test code may use `unwrap()` for concise fixture setup.

 ## Releasing Ixa

 This project uses release-plz to automate release publishing.